Rosemary's Baby poster

 The inciting incident occurs at 16 minutes when Terry, the young woman the Castevets took in, jumps to her death from the apartment window.
 First death and introduction of sinister undercurrents..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Rosemary and Guy decide to conceive a child on the night chosen by Roman (August 4th/5th).
+This reveals the protagonist's commitment to Rosemary and Guy decide to conceive a child on the night chosen by Roman (August 4th/5th).
 Rosemary enters the world of pregnancy and vulnerability, crossing into the conspiracy's trap., moving from reaction to action.

 At 70 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Rosemary's pain suddenly stops and she feels the baby kick for the first time.
 False victory - she believes everything is finally normal, but the coven's plan is actually proceeding perfectly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 103 minutes (75% through) represents the emotional nadir.
 Here, Hutch dies after trying to warn Rosemary, and Dr. Hill betrays her by calling Guy and Sapirstein.
 Rosemary is completely alone with no one to trust.
-Her last hope for rescue dies with Hutch., shows the protagonist at their lowest point.
+Her last hope for rescue dies with Hutch., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 80% of the runtime.
 Rosemary hears a baby crying and realizes her child is alive.
 She finds the hidden door to the Castevets' apartment and chooses to confront the truth, armed with a knife., demonstrating the transformation achieved throughout the journey.